Bad Bunny announces new album ‘El Ultimo Tour Del Mundo’, out tomorrow | NME

 The Puerto Rican rapper has enlisted some huge stars to feature on the forthcoming album, including Rosalía, Jhay Cortez and ABRA.

-He made the announcement via a minute-long trailer posted on his Instagram, which you can view below:
+He made the announcement via a minute-long trailer posted on his Instagram, and later shared its album art and tracklist.
+View both below:

 ‘El Ultimo Tour Del Mundo’ (“the last tour of the world”) is Bad Bunny’s third album of 2020.